British Sign Language (BSL)

 The term 'BSL users' covers those whose first or preferred language is BSL.
 This includes those who are D/deaf or D/deaf blind.

-The Scottish Government’s BSL National Plan 2023-2029 commits to making Scotland the best place in the world for BSL users to live, work, visit and learn, with ten long-term goals which were co-produced with BSL users across Scotland.
+National BSL Plan - The Scottish Government’s BSL National Plan 2023-2029 commits to making Scotland the best place in the world for BSL users to live, work, visit and learn.
+It's ten long-term goals were co-produced with BSL users across Scotland.

-BSL users can watch our BSL video for the Moray Local Plan 2024 - 2030.
-Please note the consultation is now closed and an updated version of the video will be uploaded shortly.
+Our BSL Plan - BSL users can watch our BSL video for the Moray Local Plan 2024 - 2030.

-British Sign Langauage (BSL) interpreters in Scotland are very limited.
-Contact Scotland offer BSL users a free video relay service to contact anyone in Scotland.
-You can register with Contact Scotland and receive a call back from an interpreter as soon as one is available.
+Contact Scotland - This is a free BSL video relay service so you can contact anyone in Scotland.
+Register with Contact Scotland and receive a call back from a BSL interpreter as soon as one is available.

 • Further information can be found at contactscotland-bsl.org